Felix Bonet - Producer, Vocalist, Musician

 His earliest break came as a blessing in Vietnam where after about 5 month of combat duty he was given the opportunity to sing and play percussion for the troops throughout Vietnam with the Highland sounds, a band in the 173rd Airborne Brigade.
 Unfortunately his company commander didn't make it back home.

 As a percussionist and featured lead vocalist he is a founding member of groups such as , The Lovenotes Show (inducted into the Doo Wopp Hall of Fame) a 50’s, and 60’s review, and Nueva Vida, one of Hawaii’s top Jazz Fusion groups.
 Also as a percussionist and lead vocalist he performed with Jetstream a Top 40 Fusion Band whose members include Hawaiian Style band creators and 4 Hoku award winner Wade Cambern, and Grammy award winner Brian Kessler.
 While performing with Jetstream, they were invited to open the MTV music awards at the Universal Studios in California.
-Felix also played percussion and sang back up with Hum Ha Jam another local Hawaiian group and BS+2 a light rock group which included Bob and Steve featured Singers-guitarists and another Grammy award winner Randy Lorenzo on bass.
+Felix also played percussion and sang back up with Hum Ha Jam another local Hawaiian group and BS+2 a light rock group which included Bobby Young and Steve Goodspeed featured Singers-guitarists and another Grammy award winner Randy Lorenzo on bass.